 Before getting into the heart of the subject, it’s best to understand the strategies and concepts that come into play when Google’s algorithms rank pages.
 Though Google does claim to use more than 100 factors in ranking pages, their strategy can be boiled down to a central pair: authority and quality.

 Authority is an externally-motivated factor.
 It’s largely determined by how you fit in and mesh with the internet at large.
 Information, especially the way we search for it on search engines, is largely social, therefore factors like social media or links from other websites indicate that both your page and website hold a position of authority and can be trusted.
+As your authority improves, you will start noticing that your content starts showing up closer to the top of the search results.
+So, make sure to keep an eye out on how well you're doing with position tracking.

 If authority is externally determined, then quality is internally determined.
 High quality or highly relevant pages are pages where the content matches with the keywords and presents highly relevant information about it.